Combining CMB datasets with consistent foreground modelling: Sky model

-In this study, we adopt the late-time kSZ of \citet{battaglia:2010} as a baseline and will assess the impact of including a reionisation kSZ contribution and alternative template shapes (see Fig.~\ref{fig:dl_ksz}).
-The kSZ emission is parameterised by an amplitude $A^{\rm kSZ}$, defined at $\ell = 3000$, which rescales the template:
+We adopted the late-time kSZ of \citet{battaglia:2010} as a baseline and evaluated the impact of including a reionisation kSZ contribution and alternative template shapes (see Fig.~\ref{fig:dl_ksz}).
+The kSZ emission is parametrised by an amplitude $A^{\rm kSZ}$, defined at $\ell = 3000$, which rescales the template